JEichlerSummers/jeichlersummers.github.com/_posts/2015-02-14-User-Experience-Podcasts.md

 I don’t know if it means the difference in quality has to be 3x, but I do think this means that the content quality barrier for podcast adoption is much higher than that of textual adoption.
 High quality is hard to achieve.

+Check out some more of my stuff: <a href="http://taaalk.co" target="_blank">Taaalk</a> and <a href="http://breatheindustries.com" target="_blank">Breathe Industries</a>

+<br><br><br>

-<bold>Random notes:</bold> I was recently listented to my first podcast after being told I should listen to one called <a href="http://gimletmedia.com/show/startup/" target="_blank">Startup</a>.
+<strong>Random notes:</strong> I was recently listented to my first podcast after being told I should listen to one called <a href="http://gimletmedia.com/show/startup/" target="_blank">Startup</a>.
 It’s about a man starting a podcasting company.
 It’s great!
 You should listen to it too if you haven’t.
 [Full disclosure: no one at the ‘Startup’ podcast show has any idea who I am.
 I just like their work.]

 *There’s probably a clever way to prevent this that I don’t know.<br>
 **I’m sure there are apps out there with a much better user experience.
 I am too lazy to find them and they haven’t found me yet.